-- 16. In the event of incapacity for work in accordance with the provisions of the Work and Income (Capacity for Work) Act, pension accrual will be continued in proportion to the applicable degree of incapacity for work, in accordance with the level of contributions paid at the time incapacity for work commences. - 17.
-In the event of the employee's death during employment, the pension scheme provides for term life insurance for the partner's pension during the future term of service. - 18.
-Parties to the ABU and NBBU collective agreements have agreed that the flat-rate premium is a maximum of 12% of the pension basis.
-Each employment agency is obliged to pay these contributions in accordance with the requirements set out in the Administrative Regulations. - 19.
-The contribution payment obligation referred to in the previous paragraph applies for every day on which an agency worker to whom the pension scheme referred to in paragraph 10 of this article applies has performed agency work. - 20.
+- 21. In the event of incapacity for work in accordance with the provisions of the Work and Income (Capacity for Work) Act, pension accrual may be continued in proportion to the applicable degree of incapacity for work, in accordance with the level of contributions paid at the time incapacity for work commences. - 22.
+In the event of the agency worker's death during employment, the pension scheme provides for term life insurance for the partner's pension during the future term of service. - 23.
 The employment agency is entitled to deduct part of the pension contributions from the agency worker's wage, if and as soon as he is covered by the pension scheme.
-The amount of the deduction is a maximum of one-third of the flat-rate premium referred to in paragraph 18. - 21.
-The complete Plus Plan is laid down in the Plus Regulations of Stichting Pensioenfonds voor Personeelsdiensten2. - 22.
-The Basic and Plus Pension Plans as described in this article can at all times be deviated from, if in favour of the agency worker.
+The amount of the deduction is a maximum of one-third of the flat-rate premium referred to in paragraph 18. - 24.
+The complete Plus Plan has been laid down in the Plus Plan Regulations of Stichting Pensioenfonds voor Personeelsdiensten3.